-Since $A\sub B$ if and only if $\mathrm{osc}(A,B) = 1$, it follows that each tower generating a non-meager ideal is Suslin.
-We enclose here, for the reader's convenience, the sketch of the proof of the latter assertion, extracted from \cite{oscillations}:
+Notice that if $A\subsetneq^* B$, then $A\sub B$ if and only if $\mathrm{osc}(A,B) = 1$.
+It follows that each tower generating a non-meager ideal is Suslin.
+We enclose here for the reader's convenience the sketch of the proof of the latter assertion (extracted from \cite{oscillations}):